Is Online Tutoring a Good Option for Your Child?March 7, 2022

 We recommend that students take the test they’ll get a better score on.
 For most students, the ACT is the easier test to prep for and to take.
-However, for some students, the SAT is a better fit.
+However, for some students, the SAT is a better fit (and that may be especially true with the new digital SAT!).
 Colleges do not have a preference for one test over the other.

 English: 45 minutes for 75 questions